RealDeuce/bfrd-obsidian/Monsters/Monsters/Werewolf.md

 resistant: bludgeoning, piercing, and slashing damage from nonmagical attacks
 bonus_actions:
   - name: Change Shape.
-    desc: "The werewolf transforms into a Medum or Large wolf, a Medium wolf-humanoid hybrid, or back into its true form, which is Humanoid.
+    desc: "The werewolf transforms into a Medium or Large wolf, a Medium wolf-humanoid hybrid, or back into its true form, which is Humanoid.
 Its statistics, other than its size, speed, and AC, are the same in each form.
 Any equipment it is wearing or carrying isn’t transformed.
 It reverts to its true form if it dies."
   - name: Hungry Growl (Wolf and Hybrid Form Only).
     desc: "The werewolf stares down and growls at one creature it can see within 30 feet of it.
 The target must succeed on a DC 13 WIS save or be [[../../Conditions/Frightened|frightened]] until the end of its next turn.
 The werewolf has advantage on the next attack roll it makes against the frightened creature."
 traits: